BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 /*

 Code Walkthrough
-1. We have an array of contact information as a string with each item having a name and phone number
+1. We have an array of contact information as a string with each item having a name and phone number separated by a colon.

 */